dirtyhenry/jira-to-agile-cards/README.md

 3. Select `Views` \> `Excel (Current Fields)` and save the file in the same directory where you cloned this project
 4. Rename the file with a `.html` extension
 5. Open the file in your favorite text editor
-6. Add the following lines at the end of the file:
+6. Add the following lines at the end of the file.

+Code to copy:

     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>
     <script src="jira.js"></script>